China Q2 bank earnings to signal end of easy profits

-HONG KONG (Reuters) - China’s big banks are set to report possibly their last set of bumper profits in coming weeks as weak economic expansion, shrinking deposits and a more competitive interest rate market point to more modest earnings growth in the future.
+HONG KONG, Aug 23 (Reuters) - China’s big banks are set to report possibly their last set of bumper profits in coming weeks as weak economic expansion, shrinking deposits and a more competitive interest rate market point to more modest earnings growth in the future.

 “The last solid results, with a bumpy road ahead,” said Deutsche analyst Tracy Yu.
 “We remain cautious on the Chinese banks, although solid first-half results might be supporting of the share price in the short term.”